Chakshan/StockPredict/README.md

 # StockPredict
-Experimenting with using an LSTM network to predict future values of stocks using the yahoo stock dataset Following a tutorial from: https://www.youtube.com/watch?v=QIUxPv5PJOY
+Experimenting with using an LSTM network to predict future values of stocks using the yahoo stock dataset.

+Following a tutorial from: https://www.youtube.com/watch?v=QIUxPv5PJOY